trevino293/react-professional-website-ChatGPT/README.md

 ### 3.4
 Stop the Website: Use ctrl+C to stop the program from running locally

->[!NOTE]
+</details>

+> [!Caution]
 > If you close the command line instance without ending the program, the website is being hosted on your local machine until you shutdown the computer or end the process.
 You can navigate to the task manager and end the Node.js process to stop the program.

-</details>

 # 4. Envision Website Design and Prompt Chat GPT to Create